TahirMurata/php-Pr0xy/README.md

 - High security to protect the user.

-  - Cannot look at what you searched thanks to POST.
+  - Cannot look at what you searched thanks to POST method.

   - Disguise the `<title>` tag to UwU.

+  - Disguise the favicon.

   - etc...